 Studies have shown that even kids like broccoli and one way to ensure that they enjoy it is to cook it properly by using our Quick Steaming method.
 Overcooked broccoli becomes soft and mushy, and along with this loss in texture comes a loss in flavor and nutrients.
 Begin by cutting broccoli florets into quarters and let sit for several minutes before cooking to enhance its health-promoting benefits.
 Steam for 4 minutes.
 See the Nutrient-Rich Way of Cooking Broccoli below.

 You'll want to include broccoli as one of the cruciferous vegetables you eat on a regular basis if you want to receive the fantastic health benefits provided by the cruciferous vegetable family.
+We include broccoli on all seven days in our World's Healthiest Foods Meal Plan!
 At a minimum, we recommend 3/4 cup of cruciferous vegetables on a daily basis.
 This amount is equivalent to approximately 5 cups per week.
 A more optimal intake amount would be 1-1/2 cups per day, or about 10 cups per week.
-You can use our Veggie Advisor for help in figuring out your best cruciferous vegetable options.
+Our World's Healthiest Foods Meal Plan provides you with 12 cups of broccoli for the week - exceeding our optimal recommended intake level for all cruciferous vegetables combined!

 It's no coincidence that more than 300 research studies on broccoli have converged in one unique area of health science—the development of cancer—and its relationship to three metabolic problems in the body.
 Those three problems are (1) chronic inflammation (2) oxidative stress, and (3) inadequate detoxification.
 While these types of problems have yet to become part of the public health spotlight, they are essential to understanding broccoli's unique health benefits.
 Over the past 10 years, research has made it clear that our risk of cancer in several different organ systems is related to the combination of these three problems.